-The Downtown Four
+The Downtown Five

-Morris pulls tap handles made of a bicycle crank arm and serves his tasting sampler of mostly experimental beer styles on a board shaped like a chain ring.
+Morris pulls tap handles made from a bicycle crank arm and serves his tasting sampler of mostly experimental beer styles on a board shaped like a chain ring.
 Opened in July 2013, the brewery is an extension of Crank Arm Rickshaw and still delivers kegs to downtown bars and shops by bike.

 The taproom is cavernous, with the shiny brewing tanks in the back corner, but the crowd on this sunny day gravitates toward the porch with its big picnic table and view of downtown.

-Owner Adam Eckhardt sees his red-brick building as a “hub where people come and go—a bond to solidify the cycling and beer culture.”
+Owner Adam Eckhardt sees his red brick building as a “hub where people come and go—a bond to solidify the cycling and beer culture.”

 Morris is a four-time Great American Beer Festival medal-winning brewer who came across town from Big Boss Brewing Co., the stalwart of the Raleigh beer world.
 Crank Arm features three to six seasonals at a time and is earning a reputation for its hop experimentation.